Best Hiking and Weather Proof Boots for Heel Pain and Plantar Fasciitis

 What Is Plantar Fasciitis?

 Plantar fasciitis is an inflammatory condition that is the result of the repeated impact of your heel bone on a thin band of connective tissue on the bottom of your foot.
 It's a nagging, chronic condition that tends to stick around for a long time and resist most forms of treatment.
 The heel bone has a pointed bottom, and too much running or even walking can make that pointed bone inflict damage on the tissues under your heel.
-Not surprisingly, plantar fasciitis due to running, walking, and other increased activity is a growing problem among amateur athletes.
-As us baby boomers start getting up there, strapping on the running shoes in the hopes of losing a few pounds means that we're asking for trouble.
+The pain from this condition gets worse with the repeated heel strikes from running or hiking.
+Not surprisingly, plantar fasciitis due to running, walking, and even hiking is a growing problem among amateur athletes.
+As us baby boomers start getting up there, strapping on the running shoes or hiking boots and hitting the trails in the hopes of losing a few pounds means that we're asking for trouble.

 Weight Gain and Plantar Fasciitis